paulelsner/EOS_connect/src/CONFIG_README.md

   The efficiency of the inverter, as a decimal value between `0` and `1`.

 - **`horizont`**:
-  (Optional) A list of up to 360 values describing the shading situation for the PV installation.
+  (Optional) A list of up to 36 values describing the shading situation for the PV installation.
+The list always covers 360° – 4 entries will represent 90° steps, e.g.
+  - 10,20,10,15 – 0–90° is shadowed if sun elevation is below 10°, and so on.
+  - 0,0,0,0,0,0,0,0,50,70,0,0,0,0,0,0,0,0 – 18 entries → 20° steps; here, 180°–200° requires 50° of sun elevation, otherwise the panel is shadowed.

 ---

-###  1.6. <a name='InverterConfigurationon'></a>Inverter Configurationon
+### Inverter Configuration

 - **`inverter.type`**:
   Specifies the type of inverter.
 Possible values: